 There’s a nasty whiff of the Patriarchy about this.
 A hint of the evil crap generated and disseminated by arrogant aristocrat gentlemen-scientists of a few hundred years back, declaring Africans as sub-human, for example, or women as incapable of reason.

 To me, and I’m out-and-out serious here, the rest of my family are defective.
 They have a disability.
 If I were one of those arrogant aristocrat/scientists of yor observing my wife and sons in the kitchen, I could use my power and influence to simple declare their condition to be a real thing.
 I’d write scientific papers on it.
 It would get into the DSM.
-And a lot of smug people would grab it and use it to bolster their own egos and sense of safety (‘normalcy’) in the bigger tribe.
+And a lot of people would grab it and use it to bolster their own egos and sense of safety (‘normalcy’) in the bigger tribe.
 [I live with someone who does exactly that to me.
-It’s not nice being victimised by it.]
+It’s not nice.]